Skip to main content

 Rules of thumb #

-Here are some rules of thumb that I use:
+Here are some guidelines I follow:

 1. Start with an enum if there's any chance you'll need more than two states in the future.